 Am luckily capable of doing everything almost like before.

 - am however very very limited in how much time I can dedicate to things.
 Very quickly get tired during day especially if working behind computer, driving, etc. Anything that requires concentration is tiring.
-Neuro fatigue / Chronic Fatigue is much more than just being tired.
+Neuro fatigue is much more than just being tired.
 There are all sorts of effects on how you feel that are difficult to explain.
 Very difficult to find words that describe how I sometimes feel.
 It varies from time to time and is difficult to find words.
 Sorry, but "Feel like Shit" is sometimes the best possible way of saying it.

 - the more I work, the less well I feel.

 - my body easily gets stressed (when I do too much).

-- am very sensitive about what I eat.
-Many foods have become difficult to digest and many seriously affect my sleep.
+- often sensitive about what I eat.
+Some foods have become difficult to digest and some affect my sleep.
 This definitely also depends on how much I have over done.
 At some point, the nutritionists made me become paranoid by making the list of things that are not good for us / that we should avoid.

 - very sensitive about loud sounds (loud music, etc).